Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Introduction

-We conclude this introduction with a brief outline of the paper, which consists of six sections, including the present.
-In \Cref{S:Incomp} we elaborate on the incomparability notions for Banach spaces introduced in Definitions~\ref{D:EssIncomp} and~\ref{D:ProjIncomp}, focussing on their connections with certain classes of Banach space operators.
-Next, in \Cref{S:IntroProofs}, we characterize when the set $\opEAE_k(\cX,\cY)$ is non-empty for Banach spaces~$\cX$ and~$\cY$ and $k\in\Z$.
-It turns out to be much more complicated to obtain a similar characterization for the non-emptiness of the set $\opSC_k(\cX,\cY)$, and only a partial analogue is obtained in \Cref{S:SC}, where we also prove Propositions \ref{P:SC1806} and \ref{P:beyondprojincomp}.
+We conclude this introduction with a brief outline of how the remainder of this paper is organized.
+It consists of six sections, including the present.

+In \Cref{S:Incomp} we elaborate on the incomparability notions for Banach spaces introduced in Definitions~\ref{D:EssIncomp} and~\ref{D:ProjIncomp}, focussing on their connections with certain classes of operators. \Cref{S:IntroProofs} contains a characterization of when the set $\opEAE_k(\cX,\cY)$ is non-empty for Banach spaces~$\cX$ and~$\cY$ and $k\in\Z$, and also the proof of Equation~\eqref{nonPIeaeform}.
+It turns out to be much more complicated to obtain a similar characterization for the non-emptiness of the set $\opSC_k(\cX,\cY)$, and only a partial analogue is obtained in \Cref{S:SC}, where we also prove \Cref{P:SC1806} and the remainder of~\Cref{P:beyondprojincomp}.
 These results rely strongly on a novel characterization of the existence of Schur-coupled Fredholm operators of a given index that we establish in \Cref{S:TechThm}.
 This characterization may be viewed as the fundamental new insight of the paper. \Cref{T:SCdichotomy} is also proved in \Cref{S:TechThm}.
-Finally, in \Cref{sec:improj} we use some of the ``exotic'' Banach spaces constructed by Gowers and Maurey, together with ideas from subsequent work of Aiena, Gonz\'{a}lez and Ferenczi, to prove Theorems~\ref{T:essinNew}, \ref{thm:improjEAE=SC} and~\ref{T:improjUnited}.